 Elemental concentrations

-As shown in Table S1, the measured concentrations of SRM agreed well with the certified values indicating the high accuracy of ICP-MS analysis.
+As shown in Table S1, the measured concentrations of SRM agreed well with the certified values, indicating the high accuracy of ICP-MS analysis.
 Table 1 shows the measured concentrations of 30 elements in the six typies of Chinese GI rice.
-The statistical significance was determined by ANOVA and Tukey HSD test.
 Overall, except for 208Pb, significant differences could be observed among all elements across all types of rice.
 However, it was not obvious which element(s)contributed the most to differentiating all types of rice.

 PCA analysis

-In order to get an initial overview of the entire dataset, an unsupervised PCA was conducted (95% confident ellipses included).
-As shown in Fig. 3a, based on the 1st and 2nd principle component (PC), there was a clear separation among PJ-1, GG and other types.
+As shown in Fig. 3a, based on the 1st and 2nd principal component (PC), there was a clear separation among PJ-1, GG and other types.
 While for JS, PJ-2, SY and WC, no satisfactory separation could be achieved.
 The loading plot (Fig. 3b) showed that 27Al, 70Ga, 93Nb,51V, and 48Ti primarily contributed to the variations on PC1, while 23Na, 45Sc, 85Rb, 133Cs, and 114Cd contributed to both PC1 and PC2.
 Notably, PJ-1 and PJ-2 could be clearly separated, despite that they were from the same geological origin (Fig. 3a).
 A possible explaination could be that cultivar types are also contributing to the elemental composition in rice kernals14.
-Altogether, first four PCs (PC1 to PC4) were able to explain nearly 83% of the total variances (Fig. 3c).
+Overall, the first and second PC cover 60.7% of the total variance.
+The first PC is especially pertinent of separating PJ-1 rice samples while the second PC contributes mainly in distinguishing GG rice samples.
+Altogether, first four PCs (PC1 to PC4) were able to explain nearly 83% of the total variances (Fig. 3c), without further class discrimination observed.

 Determination of geographical origins of six Chinise GI rice